github-young/hugo-theme-next/README.md

 ## Notes

 - **Some of the Hexo's styles are not work now** because of the difference between the Hugo template engine and the Hexo.
-I will update it constantly
+I will NOT update it constantly.

 - This theme has been tested only in my blog site.
 Maybe it's not suitable for your requirements, you can customizate it by your preferences.

-- Test in Hugo verion: 0.38
+- Test in Hugo verion: 0.55

-- If you have any questions, please give feedback
+- If you have any questions, please give feedback.
+I will attend to them only if I am very bored and have nothing else to do.

 ## Markdown notes